mikiyasalehegn/AtidStoreTest/README.md

 # Automation Test For Atidstore
-The project is about preparing an automation test framework for Atidstore, which is an e-commerce demo website with multiple electronic devices.
+The project is about preparing an automation test framework for Atidstore, which is an e-commerce demo website with different closes, shoes, and jewelries.
 The framework consists of several tests that examine different features of the websites.